Richard Attenborough: Directing

 In the late 1950s, Attenborough formed a production company, Beaver Films, with Bryan Forbes and began to build a profile as a producer on projects including The League of Gentlemen (1959), The Angry Silence (1960) and Whistle Down the Wind (1961), appearing in the cast of the first two films.
-His performance in The Angry Silence earned him his first nomination for a BAFTA.
-Séance on a Wet Afternoon won him his first BAFTA award.
+His performance in The Angry Silence earned him his first nomination for a BAFTA Award, while Séance on a Wet Afternoon (1964) won him his first BAFTA.

 His feature film directorial debut was the all-star screen version of the hit musical Oh!
 What a Lovely War (1969), after which his acting appearances became sporadic as he concentrated more on directing and producing.
 He later directed two epic period films: Young Winston (1972), based on the early life of Winston Churchill, and A Bridge Too Far (1977), an all-star account of Second World War Operation Market Garden.

-He won the 1982 Academy Award for Best Director for his historical epic Gandhi, and as the film's producer, the Academy Award for Best Picture; the same film garnered two Golden Globes, this time for Best Director and Best Foreign Film, in 1983.
+He won the 1982 Academy Award for Best Director for his historical epic Gandhi, and as the film's producer, the Academy Award for Best Picture; two BAFTA Awards, for Best Director and Best Film (it remains BAFTA's most nominated film with 16), and two Golden Globes, this time for Best Director and Best Foreign Film, in 1983.
 He had been attempting to get the project made for 18 years.
 He directed the screen version of the musical A Chorus Line (1985) and the anti-apartheid drama Cry Freedom (1987).
 He was nominated for a Golden Globe Award for Best Director for both films.
 The success of the latter film prompted Attenborough to sign a contract with Universal Pictures to produce and direct films over the next five years, set to produce three films for the studio, and timetable calls would be set up by January and the first production was slated for release by 1989.

 His later films as director and producer include Chaplin (1992) starring Robert Downey Jr. as Charlie Chaplin, and Shadowlands (1993), based on the relationship between C. S. Lewis and Joy Gresham (C. S. Lewis was portrayed by Anthony Hopkins, who had appeared in four previous films for Attenborough: Young Winston, A Bridge Too Far, Magic and Chaplin).
+While first working with Hopkins in the mid-1970s Attenborough called him "the greatest actor of his generation".

 Between 2006 and 2007, he spent time in Belfast, working on his last film as director and producer, Closing the Ring, a love story set in Belfast during the Second World War, and starring Shirley MacLaine, Christopher Plummer and Pete Postlethwaite.

-Despite maintaining an acting career alongside his directorial roles, Attenborough never directed himself (save for an uncredited cameo appearance in A Bridge Too Far).